Anon11110/Mobile-3D-Gaussian-Splatting/rhi/docs/RHI_DESIGN.md

 2. **Modern GPU Features**: Built around modern GPU paradigms like command queues, parallel command recording, and explicit synchronization, rather than legacy state-machine concepts
 3. **Zero-Cost Abstractions**: Minimal overhead for Vulkan backend while providing safety and convenience
 4. **Explicit Control**: Expose direct control over the GPU.
 All synchronization, memory transitions, and state management are performed explicitly by the user
-5. **Resource-Oriented**: All GPU entities (buffers, textures, pipelines) are treated as distinct objects with clear ownership and lifetimes (managed via RAII)
+5. **Resource-Oriented**: All GPU entities (buffers, textures, pipelines) are treated as distinct objects with clear ownership and lifetimes, managed via a custom reference-counted handle system (`RefCntPtr`).

 ### Layer Structure